MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 This section describes the operations of the visuals in the top row of the timepoint page.

-* **Top left card** - Displays the timepoint used to drill through to this page.
+* **Top left card** - Displays the timepoint used to get to this page.

 * **Heartbeat line chart** - Shows a 60 minute window of CPU activity.
 Use this visual to establish the duration of peaks and troughs.

-    * *Vertical red line* - The timepoint you currently drilled to view.
+    * *Vertical red line* - The timepoint you currently viewed.
 The visual shows the 30 minutes of CPU activity leading to the selected timepoint, as well as the 30 minutes of CPU activity after the selected timepoint.

     * *Blue line* - Total CPUs.